btipling/Rosy/README.md

 cmake . -B build
 ```

-Add fastgltf project to VS if it's not already there and build it
+Open fastgltf sln in VS and build it for debug and release.

 #### SDL